METS-Programme/ugandaemr-usermanual/upgrading.md

 ![Manage Address Hierarchy Link](/assets/manage_address_hierarchy_link.png)
 3. Delete all the address hierarchy entries in the rectangle which are causing the error one level at a time
 ![Cleanup Address Hierarchy Levels](/assets/cleanup_address_hierarchy_level.png)

+#### Error starting Data Integrity Module
+This error tends to happen with old versions of OpenMRS that had the data integrity module installed, and have a dataintegrity_rule table installed, so the new version cannot replace this table.

+The fix involves deleting the dataintegrity_rule table using different tools:

+1. Command line
+  * Connect to the database using the command

+  `mysql -u openmrs -p` which will request for a password
+  * Change to the openmrs database

+  `use openmrs`
+  * Delete the dataintegrity_rule table

+  `DROP TABLE dataintegrity_rule`
+  * Restart your computer

+2. Heidi SQL